vulnersCom/getsploit/README.md

 # Obtain Vulners API key

 Please, register at [Vulners website](https://vulners.com).
-Go to the personal menu by clicking at your name at the right top corner.
+Go to the personal menu by clicking on your name in the right top corner.
 Follow "API KEYS" tab.
 Generate API key with scope "api" and use it with the getsploit.